y00njaekim/interspeech21_emotion/README.md

 for f in iemocap/*.csv; do sed -i 's/\/path_to_wavs/\/wav_path/' $f; done
 ```

 Note: The iemocap/*.csv has 20 files, corresponding to the data split into 10 folds, according to session ID (01F, 01M, ..., 05F, 05M).
 For each fold, use the other 9 sessions as training, and test on the selected session.
 For example, for the fold 01F, we use 01F as test set and remaining 9 sessions as training set.
 Two csv files for each fold, one for training and one for testing.
 The names are: iemocap_01F.train.csv and iemocap_01F.test.csv.
 The csv file has 3 columns: file, emotion, text.
-The column 'file' indicates where to store the wav file; the column 'emotion' is the emotion label (we use 4 labels: e0, e1, e2, e3); the column 'text' is for transcript.
+The column 'file' indicates where to store the wav file; the column 'emotion' is the emotion label (we use 4 labels: e0 "neutral", e1 "happy", e2 "angry", e3 "sad"); the column 'text' is for transcript.
 For example:
 ```bash
 file,emotion,text
 /path/to/Ses01F_impro01_F000.wav,e0,"EXCUSE ME ."